Left or Right Side? Self-understanding vs Self-deception: An introduction to the “Conscience Chart,” Part I.

 As in to say, fail to address the root cause and more pathologies emerge.

-“had suffered many things from many physicians” and
+“suffered many things from many physicians” and

-“had spent all that she had” and
+“spent all that she had” but is

-“was no better, but rather grew worse” (Mk 5:26).
+“no better, but rather growing worse” (Mk 5:26).

 From Hydra to Cerberus: The deepening layers of the unconscious

-Or our family has generationally suppressed.
+Or our family has generationally suppressed (the generational unconscious).

-Or our culture has blocked out of sight (the ‘collective unconscious’).
+Or our culture has blocked out of sight (the collective unconscious).

-And upon such a city blinded and collectively held captive by this three-headed guardian, Cerbereus, the Sphinx descends with greater levels of control.
-When the narrative of the play opens, the city of Thebes, blind to what actually threatens them most, believes they have been set free when Oedipus conquers the Sphinx.
+And so, the city of Thebes, blind to what actually threatens them most, believes they have been truly set free when Oedipus overcomes the Sphinx.

 The riddle of the Sphinx